leakless21/ViStreamASR/README.md

 - **Silero-VAD**: For the excellent voice activity detection model
 - **U2 ASR**: For the underlying streaming ASR architecture
 - **Vietnamese ASR Community**: For valuable feedback and testing
+- **Pixi Project**: For the excellent dependency management and environment tooling

 ## Links and Documentation